 2.c.
-Cash Flow: Multi-Year Cash Flow = (Year 3 Total Cash) - (Year 1 Toone-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Toone-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Toone-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Toone-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Toone-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Toone-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Total Cash) tal Cash) Preliminary Rating Final Rating (Following Additional Analysis) Meets Target: ☐ Multi-Year cumulative cash flow is positive and cash flow is positive each year or ☐ Multi-year and most recent year cash flows are positive Note: Schools in their first or second year of operation must have positive cash flow.
+Cash Flow: Multi-Year Cash Flow = (Year 3 Total Cash) - (Year 1 Total Cash); One-Year Cash Flow = (Year 2 Total Cash) - (Year 1 Total Cash) Preliminary Rating Final Rating (Following Additional Analysis) Meets Target: ☐ Multi-Year cumulative cash flow is positive and cash flow is positive each year or ☐ Multi-year and most recent year cash flows are positive Note: Schools in their first or second year of operation must have positive cash flow.
 Meets Target: ☐ Indicates sound financial viability based on the overall financial record.
 Either the school has already met the target based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based on more current financial data or addressed adequately based on additional information such that the Commission concludes that performance against the target indicates sound financial viability.
 Pending Further Analysis: ☐ Multi-Year cumulative cash flow is positive, but trend does not meet target or ☐ Multi-Year cumulative cash flow is negative Does Not Meet Target: ☐ Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
 A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the target or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.